kadena-io/marmalade/README.md

 ## Rationale

-### Why the Manifest was Replaced by URI:
+### Why the Manifest was Replaced by URI

-Marmalade has undergone a change in its schema with regards to the metadata attached to non-fungible tokens (NFTs).
-Previously, the metadata for NFTs was stored on-chain within the manifest schema.
-The manifest schema was called from the ledger by the use of kip.token-manifest.
-However, the manifest schema has been deprecated and replaced by an off-chain schema.

 We decided to replace the manifest schema with a URI-based schema.
-The new schema stores the metadata off-chain and utilises a URI to reference the metadata.
-By utilising a URI-based schema, Marmalade tokens can improve scalability, and provide greater flexibility for developers and most of all simplicity of usage in general.

-### Why Off-Chain Schema Choice was Made:

 The new schema for NFT metadata is a simple JSON schema that describes the properties of the metadata.
 This schema enables compatibility with various marketplaces and wallets, making Marmalade tokens more interoperable.

-Additionally, the schema allows for arbitrary properties to be added to the metadata, providing developers with more flexibility in customising the metadata.
+By utilising a URI-based schema, Marmalade tokens can improve scalability, and provide greater flexibility for developers and most of all simplicity of usage in general.

 The decision to move NFT metadata off-chain and use a widely accepted standard for the metadata schema is a positive step for Marmalade tokens.